 More beaches in Cornwall to try

 There are some amazing beaches in Cornwall that we we’ve enjoyed in our childhoods, but it’s been a while since our last visit and so they aren’t featured above.
 We’ll be hitting them up on our next few trips and exploring the surrounding areas for more secluded coves and hidden gems.

-These are some of the best beaches in Cornwall by reputation that we’re planning to cover on our next visit:
+These are some of the best beaches in Cornwall that we’re planning to cover on our next visit:

 - Mawgan Porth